-Thermal stress simulations with Finite Element Method (FEM) modeling simulate the expansion caused by temperature.
-In this example, thermal stress simulations were done on Exxon’s pipes of a heat exchanger.
+With a stress simulation in Finite Element Method software, a thermal stress can be calculated.
+In this example, thermal stress simulations were done on Exxon’s pipes.
 Raw materials derived from oil are processed at high constant temperatures during the production of polymers.
 A heat exchanger takes care of cooling during the production of polymers.
 About one or two times a week this heat exchanger is flushed with cleaning fluid, to keep it in optimal condition.
 During the flushing large temperature fluctuations occur in a short time, which causes thermal stress in the complex geometric construction.

 Localise thermal stress